 Learn more about Korbel on NPR's All Things Considered: For Albright and Rice, Josef Korbel Is Tie that Binds

 "Josef Korbel opened a world to me that I would never have known," former Secretary of State Rice said in a speech in 2007.
 Indeed, today, the Josef Korbel School continues the work of its namesake and founder: offering a broad intellectual approach to the study of international affairs to practical idealists committed to the common good of an increasingly interconnected and interdependent world.

 The strategic initiatives implemented over the past five decades have helped establish the Josef Korbel School globally as a premier educational institution.
-A 2012 survey conducted by the Teaching, Research, and International Policy (TRIP) Project, a part of The Institute for the Theory and Practice of International Relations at the College of William and Mary, ranked our master degrees #11 in the world for graduate programs in international affairs.
+A survey published in 2015 and conducted by the Teaching, Research, and International Policy (TRIP) Project (a part of The Institute for the Theory and Practice of International Relations at the College of William and Mary) ranked our master degrees #11 in the world for graduate programs in international affairs.
 The survey results confirm that the School has faculty and innovative programs that are recognized by leading U.S. academics as excellent.

 The recent prominence of graduates on the world stage has also contributed to the School's ascending reputation.
 Those graduates include:

 - Condoleezza Rice: 66th United States Secretary of State